croservices/cro/docs/reference/cro-tools-template.md

 multi-option validation.
 It is expected to return an empty `List` when all is well, or a `List` of `Str` errors to indicate issues.
 It is passed a hash of the entered options.
-Here is the HTTP service template's implementation, as an example (it destructures the options hash for conveneince):
+Here is the HTTP service template's implementation, as an example (it destructures the options hash for convenience):

     method get-option-errors((:$http1, :$http2, :$secure, *%) --> List) { () }
         my @errors;